 Trump, in New Jersey, greeted by fired-up rally crowd amid impeachment fight

-President Trump was headlining a jam-packed rally in Wildwood, New Jersey, on Tuesday night, hours after his attorneys wrapped up their opening arguments in his Senate impeachment trial -- and minutes after sources told Fox News that Republicans don't have the votes yet to block additional witnesses who could extend the proceedings.
+President Trump headlined a jam-packed rally in Wildwood, New Jersey, on Tuesday night, hours after his attorneys wrapped up their opening arguments in his Senate impeachment trial -- and minutes after sources told Fox News that Republicans don't have the votes yet to block additional witnesses who could extend the proceedings.

+An elevated level of enthusiasm was evident in the larger-than-normal crowd sizes inside and outside the Wildwoods Convention Center, and Fox News spoke to several attendees who had been waiting more than 24 hours to ensure they would be seated.

+"While we are creating jobs and killing terrorists, the congressional Democrats are obsessed with demented hoaxes, crazy witch hunts, and deranged partisan crusades," Trump said.
+"We will make sure they face another crushing defeat in the next election."

-An elevated level of enthusiasm was evident in the larger-than-normal crowd sizes outside the venue, and Fox News spoke to several attendees who had been waiting more than 24 hours to get inside.
-Hotels closed for the winter were open for business and largely sold out.
-Bars and restaurants offered drink specials like the "MAGA-Rita" and the "subpoena-colada" -- bringing to life what is normally a Jersey Shore ghost town in the cold days of January.
+Hotels ordinarily closed for the winter were open for business and largely sold out.
+Bars and restaurants offered drink specials like the "MAGA-Rita" and the "subpoena-colada" -- bringing to life what was normally a ghost town in the cold days of January on the Jersey Shore.

+"We have tens of thousands of people outside," Trump said to chants of "Four more years!" and other cheers.
+"If anyone would like to give them your place, please let us know."

+The president then touted the "blue-collar boom" in the economy -- including historically low unemployment, rising wages especially among low-income workers, and soaring markets.

 The event in blue New Jersey was the capper on a busy day, which also included the historic unveiling of a new Middle East peace plan and a Los Angeles Times report that California Sen. Dianne Feinstein was considering a vote to acquit the president.
 Feinstein later said she was "misunderstood," and an Axios report accused the Times of having the story "backwards."

-The chaotic day unfolded with the backdrop of looming Iowa caucuses next week, marking the first big milestone of the 2020 presidential campaign.
+The chaos unfolded with the backdrop of looming Iowa caucuses next week, marking the first big milestone of the 2020 presidential campaign.

-"I was not elected to do small things or shy away from big problems," Trump declared in the East Room of the White House earlier in the day.
-Later, he announced on Twitter he was off to attend a "Big Rally, in fact, Really Big Rally!"

 WATCH: DERSHOWITZ CALLS OUT HOUSE DEMS, LAYS OUT CONSTITUTIONAL CASE AGAINST IMPEACHMENT

+"This year, this very year is a flashpoint election," Van Drew said after Trump's introduction.
+"Are we going to allow ourselves just to be like any other nation in the world, or are we going to keep America great?"

+Van Drew said at the event that there had been more than 175,000 requests for seats at the venue, which typically holds 7,500.

-The setting for the rally was atypical for Trump: a Jersey Shore town where people camped out overnight on the beach to get a spot in line for the rally being held at a boardwalk convention center.
+The setting for the rally was atypical for Trump: a Jersey Shore city where people camped out overnight on the beach to get a spot in line for the rally being held at a boardwalk convention center.
 Campaign officials touted the raucous crowd, one that did not have many chances to see Trump in person and may draw in voters from the nearby battleground state of Pennsylvania.

-Local reports showed the lines started forming Sunday afternoon and had grown to hundreds by early Tuesday morning.
+Local reports also showed the lines started forming Sunday afternoon and had grown to hundreds by early Tuesday morning.

 "Welcome to 2 am the night BEFORE [a Trump] rally!
 Impeach this," Trump campaign Press Secretary Kayleigh McEnany tweeted, along with a video of bundled-up Trump supporters in American flag-adorned attire.